16.5 Ureters, Urinary Bladder, and Urethra

 Urinary Bladder

-The is a hollow, muscular, and stretchy organ that rests on the pelvic floor.
-It collects and stores from the before the urine is eliminated through .
+The urinary bladder is a hollow, muscular, and stretchy organ that rests on the pelvic floor.
+It collects and stores urine from the kidneys before the urine is eliminated through urination.
 As shown in Figure 16.5.4, urine enters the urinary bladder from the ureters through two ureteral openings on either side of the back wall of the bladder.
 Urine leaves the bladder through a sphincter called the internal urethral sphincter.
 When the sphincter relaxes and opens, it allows urine to flow out of the bladder and into the urethra.

 16.5.4 Urinary Bladder